 The volume of the submerged remains indicates that the breakwater was built by men and destroyed by the sea and we are going to show hereunder that the breakwater could indeed not survive without damage during a 2000 year-period.

 STABILITY OF A RUBBLE MOUND BREAKWATER AT THAPSUS

 An analysis of long-term stability concentrates on the worst possible wave conditions, considering that they will eventually occur in the long term.
 This means that we consider only cases with waves breaking near the submerged structure.
 Hence, the local wave climate must include waves large enough to break on the water depth in front of the breakwater.
 The location of Thapsus on the Tunisian coast allows for large waves to approach the breakwater from north and from NE.
 It is widely accepted that random waves are breaking when their significant height Hs is around 0.6 h (h is the local water depth).
 Hence, on the 6 m water depth in front of the Thapsus breakwater, waves with Hs = 4 m can exist just before breaking.
-Such waves most probably occur one or more times each year in this area of the Mediterranean Sea.
+Such waves most probably occur at least once each year in this area of the Mediterranean Sea.
 We are thus allowed to use the graph below (A. de Graauw, 2014).